The Gophers sit tied for first-place with Indiana after the first night of competition

 Ganley has been on staff for all seven of the Gopher women’s Big Ten titles.
 She was an assistant coach for the first two in 1999 and 2000.
 Minnesota won again in 2008, and rattled off four straight championships from 2012-15.

-The Gopher women have collected 123 total Big Ten individual event and relay titles.
-Sixty-three of those championships have been during Ganley’s time as a head coach or associate head coach, dating back to 2004-05.
+The Gopher women have collected 127 total Big Ten individual event and relay titles.
+Sixty-seven of those championships have been during Ganley’s time as a head coach or associate head coach, dating back to 2004-05.

 Minnesota women have collected four Big Ten Swimmer of the Year accolades, most recently Kierra Smith in 2015.
 The Gophers have also boasted two Swimmers of the Championships in Jenny Shaughnessy (2009) and Jillian Tyler (2011).
-Yuen Kobayashi (2006) and Jillian Tyler (2008) were named Big Ten Freshman of the Year under Ganley’s watch.
+Yuen Kobayashi (2006), and Jillian Tyler (2008) and Tevyn Waddell (2017) were named Big Ten Freshman of the Year under Ganley’s watch.
 Eight members of the women’s swimming and diving program have won the Big Ten Medal of Honor.

 Three Olympic Games competitors competed for Minnesota women’s swimming and diving.
 Olga Splichalova swam for the Czech Republic in 1992 and 1996.
 Breaststroke specialist Jillian Tyler represented Canada at both the 2008 and 2012 Games.
 In the diving well, Kelci Bryant earned silver at her second Olympics.